Uni2D: A Universal Machine Learning Interatomic Potential for Two-Dimensional Materials: Methodology

 \subsection{Dataset Preparation}

 To develop a robust and widely applicable ML-IAP model, comprehensive sampling of the PES of 2D materials is essential.
 Currently, several 2D materials databases, such as C2DB\cite{Gjerding_2021}, 2dMatpedia\cite{Zhou2019_2DMatPedia}, MC2D\cite{Campi2023_MaterialsCloud2D}, and V2DB\cite{Sorkun2020}, have amassed a substantial number of material structures.
-Among these, the C2DB database, maintained by the Technical University of Denmark, and the 2dMatpedia database, developed by the National University of Singapore, contain approximately ~15,000 and ~4,000 structural entries, respectively.
-These databases encompass a wide range of prototypical 2D materials, including graphene\cite{doi:10.1126/science.1102896}, transition metal dichalcogenides (TMDs)\cite{Manzeli2017TMDs}, hexagonal boron nitride(h-BN)\cite{Zhang2017hBN}, phosphorene\cite{Liu2014b}, and various other layered compounds.
-However, the relaxed structures in these databases, obtained through first-principles calculations of experimental or theoretical configurations, predominantly consist of highly symmetric configurations near local energy minima.
-As a result, the dataset exhibits considerable structural redundancy and pronounced chemical or structural biases, which in turn hinder comprehensive sampling of the material space.
-Therefore, we perform \textit{data augmentation} on the existing structures of the C2DB and 2dMatpedia databases to achieve a crucial expansion of the configuration space.
-This augmentation process involves applying lattice strain (including both normal and shear strain ) and introducing atomic perturbations to generate diverse atomic environments.
-The augmentation strategy is outlined as follows:
+Among these, the C2DB database and the 2dMatpedia database contain approximately 15,000 and 4,000 structural entries, respectively.
+These databases encompass a wide range of prototypical 2D materials, including graphene\cite{doi:10.1126/science.1102896}, transition metal dichalcogenides (TMDs)\cite{Manzeli2017TMDs}, hexagonal boron nitride (h-BN)\cite{Zhang2017hBN}, phosphorene\cite{Liu2014b}, and various other layered compounds.
+However, the relaxed structures in these databases, obtained through first-principles calculations based on experimental or theoretical configurations, predominantly correspond to equilibrium structures that lie close to local energy minima and often exhibit relatively high symmetry.
+As a result, the sampled configurations mainly represent near-equilibrium states of the PES, which may limit the coverage of off-equilibrium configurations required for training robust ML-IAP models.
+To broaden the configuration sampling, we perform data augmentation on the existing structures of the C2DB and 2dMatpedia databases to expand the accessible configuration space.
+The detailed procedures for lattice strain and atomic perturbation are provided in the SI.

-\paragraph{Lattice Strain} Each 2D structure’s lattice is subjected to uniform scaling and shear deformation to introduce different types of strain.
-The adjustment of the lattice vectors \(\mathbf{L}\) is achieved by applying a deformation matrix \(\mathbf{D}\), which simulates various strain conditions.
-The lattice transformation is given by the following equation:

-where \(\mathbf{I}\) is the identity matrix, and \(\mathbf{D}\) is the \(3 \times 3\) deformation matrix that represents the tensile/compressive and shear strains.
-The specific form of the deformation matrix \(\mathbf{D}\) is as follows: